Victoria and Esquimalt Police Board

 • commitment to protecting fairness, avoiding conflict of interest and maintaining neutrality and objectivity

-• willingness, ability and availability to meet time commitments related to Board duties
+• willingness, ability and availability to meet time commitments related to board duties

 • ability to work with a variety of situations, groups and people, and to deal with difficult interpersonal situations